JP12025/credit/README.md

 But credit card numbers also have a "***checksum***” built into them, a mathematical relationship between at least one number and others.
 That checksum enables computers (or humans who like math) to detect typos (e.g., transpositions), if not fraudulent numbers, without having to query a database, which can be slow.
 Of course, a dishonest mathematician could certainly craft a fake number that nonetheless respects the mathematical constraint, so a database lookup is still necessary for more rigorous checks.

-You have to implement a program that checks the validity of a given credit card number.
+You have to implement a program that checks the validity of a given credit card number based on its length, starting digits and checksum.

 ## Luhn's Algorithm

 So what’s the secret formula?
 Well, most cards use an algorithm invented by [Hans Peter Luhn](https://en.wikipedia.org/wiki/Hans_Peter_Luhn) of IBM.
-According to Luhn’s algorithm, you can determine if a credit card number is (syntactically) valid as follows:
+According to Luhn’s algorithm, you can determine if a credit card number is (syntactically) valid in 5 steps:
 1. Take every other digit, from right-to-left, starting with the second-to-last digit.
 2. Multiply each digit by 2.
 3. Add those products’ digits together.